grapa-dev/grapa/docs-src/docs/syntax/basic_syntax.md

 - **Dynamic evaluation**: Functions can work with variable names passed as parameters
 - **Symbol tables**: Enables implementation of symbol tables and environments
 - **Language integration**: Essential for implementing languages like LISP, PROLOG, and SQL that need dynamic variable access
+- **Arbitrary names**: Support for variable names that don't conform to standard identifier rules

 This feature enables Grapa's unique capability to add **true native syntax** for other programming languages through its rule-based grammar system.